Tori Spelling’s Husband Dean Panicked After Being Sued For Son’s School Fees

-More information is now known about the lawsuit facing Tori Spelling’s husband Dean McDermott in reference to Dean’s ex wife Mary Jo Eustace.
+More information is now known about the lawsuit facing Tori Spelling’s husband, Dean McDermott, about Dean’s ex-wife Mary Jo Eustace.
 Eustace, who shares a son, Jack, with McDermott, and was still married to Dean when he started hooking up with Tori, is seeking over $100k in back child support, including tuition and fees for Jack’s school that McDermott reportedly “just stopped paying.”

 While Jack McDermott’s school fees are going unpaid, Tori Spelling’s husband Dean and his mother in law Candy Spelling threw Tori a $40k baby shower for her fifth child at the swanky Hotel Bel-Air, says the Inquisitr.
 Tori Spelling and Dean McDermott are reportedly being sued by Amex, and have a significant back tax bill, but continue to live the high life, and also keep having more children.
-All together Tori Spelling’s husband Dean McDermott has six children.
+All together Tori Spelling’s husband, Dean McDermott has six children.

 Tori Spelling's Husband Dean McDermott Failed To Pay Teen Son's Schooling https://t.co/VXOjevxXbO pic.twitter.com/vt1dzF0h80